"Go forward, attempt great things, accomplish great things."

 Lyon was so famous that dolls and books were created in her honor.

-When they gathered in the Seminary Building in 1837, neither Mary Lyon nor her students nor teachers could have envisioned that more than 170 years later Mount Holyoke would enroll 2,200 women from 48 states and nearly 70 countries, boast an 800-acre campus, and offer 48 different majors.
+When they gathered in the Seminary Building in 1837, neither Mary Lyon nor her students nor teachers could have envisioned that nearly two centuries later Mount Holyoke would enroll 2,200 students from 47 states and 57 countries, boast a campus of more than 700 acres and offer 50 different majors.
 The idea that more women than men are now enrolled in U.S. colleges and universities would have seemed improbable.
 But Mary Lyon surely would not be surprised that Mount Holyoke graduates have risen to every challenge and become leaders in their professions and communities.
 Today, Mount Holyoke College remains at the forefront of higher education for women.